DC's Best Oyster Bar Now Has a Waterfront Location at the DC Wharf

 Rappahannock has become one of the most recognizable names in the Bay’s new-wave oyster industry.
 The cousins took over their grandfather’s Virginia-based company in 2001—a tenuous time, as the Bay’s oyster harvest had reached record lows—and helped revive the family trade (and, with many others, the health of the water) through sustainable aquaculture.
 A line of restaurants—including a branch at Union Market, plus newer outposts in Charleston and Los Angeles—gave them more space at the table.

 Each Rappahannock location has a different look and menu, beyond core raw bar offerings of Rapp-raised oysters and clams, plus seafood towers and caviar.
-At the Wharf, longtime general manager John Paul Sabatier designed the indoor/outdoor space with help from Union Market neighbor/lifestyle guru Amanda McClements of Salt & Sundry and Little Leaf—all within historical building parameters on the 1912 building, which didn’t allow for much expansion.
+At the Wharf, longtime general manager Jean Paul Sabatier designed the indoor/outdoor space with help from Union Market neighbor/lifestyle guru Amanda McClements of Salt & Sundry and Little Leaf—all within historical building parameters on the 1912 building, which didn’t allow for much expansion.
 The airy interior bar only boasts 27 seats, surrounded by accordion-style folding windows that will open onto a 90-seat dining patio in nice weather.
 Umbrellas outfitted with heaters will keep things toasty on the odd warm-ish winter day in the meantime.

 Chef Autumn Cline, who also helms the kitchen at Union Market, is behind the modern oyster bar menu.
 An alum of Rose’s Luxury, Cline is used to riffing off tradition from her years at the food hall.